Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

     - **Memory** – how much RAM it requires
     - **Walltime** – how long it is allowed to run

     Once submitted, your job enters a **queue**, much like a waiting line for compute resources.
-But unlike a simple first-come-first-served queue, the scheduler constantly reshuffles and fits jobs together — like sliding Tetris blocks — to maximise system usage.
+But unlike a simple first-come-first-served queue, the scheduler constantly reshuffles and fits jobs together, like sliding Tetris blocks, to maximise system usage.

     The order in which jobs run depends on several factors:

-    - **Job priority** — determined by project, queue, and fair-share usage
+    - **Job priority** - determined by project, queue, and fair-share usage
-    - **Requested resources** — smaller jobs can often “slot in” sooner
+    - **Requested resources** - smaller jobs can often “slot in” sooner
-    - **Queue limits** — different queues prioritise short, long, or interactive jobs
+    - **Queue limits** - different queues prioritise short, long, or interactive jobs

     Getting the shape right matters.
 Understandably, underestimating the resources you job requires can cause it to fail.
 What is less immediately obvious is that overestimating your needs is also detrimental, as it makes your job harder to fit.
 Common outcomes from overestimating your job's requirements include: